Be Smart, Go Local.

 • Detection Distance: 6-8m

-When it comes to multi-target tracking or multi-person detection, there are only a couple of option available on the market.
-The sensor that does this best is the Aqara FP2 Presence Sensor, offering real-time live data of targets moving in its vicinity.
+When it comes to real-time multi-target tracking or multi-person detection, there are only a couple of option available on the market.
+The sensor that does this best is the Aqara FP2 Presence Sensor, offering live data of targets moving in its vicinity.
 Here’s how this looks inside the Aqara app:

 Aqara FP2 In Home App Setting Detected Presence